Chloe Price: Life Is Strange: Double Exposure

 Chloe is mentioned by Max throughout the game, either reflecting on her death if sacrificed in Life is Strange or them having since separated if spared.
 Max also keeps a picture of Chloe from their time together that she considers precious and keeps it in her wallet, with Chloe being referred to by other characters as the "blue-haired girl".
 Max hears Chloe's voice during specific moments of reflection that compare the traumatic events in Arcadia Bay to Max's situation at Caledon University.
 Should Arcadia Bay have been sacrificed, Max and Chloe traveled the country together for several years, either remaining best friends or becoming a romantic couple.
 They eventually parted ways as Chloe had moved on from their time in Arcadia Bay and wanted to keep traveling, while Max couldn't let go of the past and wanted to settle down.
 Part of their history together is shown through Max's journal entries and text messages, and Chloe periodically posts on the in-game social media "Crosstalk" but remains estranged from Max.
 At the end of the game, Chloe texts Max and expresses concern after hearing about the storm at Caledon but understands that she may be the last person Max wants to hear from.
 In the game's closing moments, after choosing to reveal her powers to her friends, Max plans to stop running from her problems and wishes to eventually reconcile with Chloe.

+Life Is Strange: Reunion

+Life Is Strange: Reunion follows a 30-year-old Chloe, now the touring manager for the band Drugstore Makeup, reflecting a significant shift in her adult life toward the music industry and a departure from her earlier life in Arcadia Bay.
+Chloe decides to reunite with Max at Caledon University after being "haunted by nightmares and impossible memories" hoping Max can help her figure out what's going on.

-Life is Strange (Comics)
+Life Is Strange comic series

-Chloe Price is one of the lead characters in the Life is Strange comic series, published by Titan Comics.
+Chloe Price is one of the lead characters in the Life Is Strange comic series, published by Titan Comics.
 The comic book serves as a sequel to the video game, taking place after the "Sacrifice Arcadia Bay" ending of the original game.
 Originally conceived as a four-issue limited series, the comic has become an ongoing series, exploring Chloe's relationship with Max.

+Maisy Stella will portray Chloe Price in the upcoming television series.

+Television series

+In March 2026, Maisy Stella was cast as Chloe in the upcoming television adaptation of the 2015 video game for Amazon Prime Video; opposite Tatum Grace Hopkins as Max Caulfield.